 After assessing the items outlined above, the physical therapist may guide patients to well-known diets that are generally healthy, safe, and effective.
 Two such diets are:

 - The Dietary Approaches to Stop Hypertension (DASH) diet comes from a landmark study demonstrating the plan’s efficacy in reducing hypertension risk and lowering high blood pressure.
 It emphasizes fruits, vegetables, and low-fat dairy foods and is low in saturated fat, total fat, and cholesterol.
 The DASH diet also encourages consumption of whole grains, poultry, fish, and nuts while discouraging red meats, sweets, and sugary beverages.
 Patient guidance for personalizing the diet’s steps can be found here.

-- The Mediterranean diet gained popularity from findings that coronary heart disease is strikingly low in Mediterranean countries where fat intake is high but comes largely from plant fats such as olive oil and tree nuts.
-In addition, red meats are substituted with fatty fish, with contributing high amounts of the most biologically active forms of omega-3 fatty acids (eicosapentaenoic acid [EPA], docosahexaenoic acid [DHA], and docosapentaenoic acid [DPA]).
+- The Mediterranean diet gained popularity when research showed that coronary heart disease is strikingly low in Mediterranean countries where fat intake is high but comes largely from plant fats such as olive oil and tree nuts.
+In addition, red meats are substituted with fatty fish, which provide high amounts of the most biologically active forms of omega-3 fatty acids (eicosapentaenoic acid [EPA], docosahexaenoic acid [DHA], and docosapentaenoic acid [DPA]).

 Among a plethora of other health benefits, both diets proved to be highly effective in reducing cardiovascular risk and BMI.